zhouyifan233/wami-detector-verification/README.md

-# The tool integrates WAMI moving vehicle detector and DeepConcolic.
+# Verification and Validation of WAMI moving vehicle detector

 ## Dependencies: